rhops/ansible-centos-mirrors/README.md

 | rabbitmq_repo_enabled   | yes                                                 | Enable rabbitmq repo or not                |
 | rabbitmq_repo_gpgcheck  | yes                                                 | Apply gpg check during installation        |

+**N.B.** Current there is an issue to import the key.
+See  the [Issue](https://github.com/rabbitmq/rabbitmq-server-release/issues/53) in GitHub.
+Before the issue is resovled, the workaround is disabling gpgcheck by setting `rabbitmq_repo_gpgcheck: no`.

 #### InfluxData Variables

 | Name                      | Default Value                                        | Description                                  |